ibm-cloud-docs/cephaas/about-sdsaas.md

 # What is Software Defined Storage as a Service?
 {: #about-sds}

-IBM Software defined storage as a service (SDSaaS) is high performing, flexible and predictable unified storage (block and object) on-premises which is IBM managed with cloud-like provisioning capabilities and on-demand capacity.
+IBM Software defined storage as a service (SDSaaS) is high performing, flexible, and predictable unified storage (block and object) on-premises, that is IBM managed with cloud-like provisioning capabilities and on-demand capacity.
 {: shortdesc}